achul123/Carbon/README.md

-# Carbon Wallet
+# Ryuusei Wallet

-Carbon Wallet is a desktop application for managing and transacting with the XPL and XRS cryptocurrencies on the PlutoCoins network.
+Ryuusei Wallet is a desktop application for managing and transacting with the XPL and XRS cryptocurrencies on the PlutoCoins network.
 Carbon has a user-friendly interface for creating wallets, checking balances, and transferring funds.

 ## Features